Everything You Need to Know About Jump Squats

 How can I make this move harder?

-Once you’ve mastered jump squats and are seeking more of a challenge, increase your cardiovascular endurance by upping the speed of your repetitions.
-You could also try driving your arms behind you during the downward phase, driving your arms forward and upward during the jumping, or driving your knees towards your chest during the jumping phase, Gagliardi said.
+Once you've mastered jump squats and are seeking more of a challenge, increase your cardiovascular endurance by upping the speed of your repetitions.
+You could also try driving your arms behind you during the downwards phase, driving your arms forwards and upwards during the jumping, or driving your knees towards your chest during the jumping phase, Gagliardi said.

 Alternatively, add weight to your squats by holding hand weights on your shoulder or wearing a weighted vest, Newton recommended.
 Or, hold a dumbbell or kettlebell with your arms extended fully in front of your body, Allen said.